dandavison/dandavison.github.io/pages/classical-mechanics.md

 **Cartesian coordinates**

-Again, because the unit vectors do not change with time, it's as you expect:
+Again, because the unit vectors do not change with time, it's as you expect: there's an x-acceleration in the x-direction, and a y-acceleration in the y-direction.

 $$\a(t) = \ddot x(t) \xhat + \ddot y(t) \yhat$$

 **Polar coordinates**

-Because the unit vectors change with time, the expression for velocity in polar coordinates was slightly more complicated.
-Differentiating again, it gets more complicated.
+Because the polar unit vectors change with time, the expression for velocity in polar coordinates was slightly more complicated.
+Differentiating again, it only gets worse.
 However, the different bits do have physical interpretations.

 $$\a(t) = \bigg( \ddot r(t) - r(t) \dot\phi(t)^2 \bigg) \rhat(t) + \bigg( 2\dot r(t) \dot \phi(t) + r(t) \ddot \phi(t)\bigg) \phihat(t)$$